2021 Aaha Rara Gold Cup

 The 2021 Aaha!
-Rara Gold Cup is the 19th edition of the Aaha Gold Cup held in Pokhara and organised by Sahara Club.
+Rara Gold Cup was the 19th edition of the Aaha Gold Cup held in Pokhara and organised by Sahara Club.
 8 teams participated in the tournament.
 All matches were held at the Pokhara Rangasala.
-Due to a sponsorship deal with Him-Shree Foods (a Pokhara-based food company), the tournament is officially known as the 19th Aaha!
-Rara Gold Cup 2021.
-Which is named after its flagship product, "RARA" instant noodles.
+Due to a sponsorship deal with Him-Shree Foods, the tournament is officially known as the 19th Aaha!
+Rara Gold Cup 2021, after "RARA" instant noodles.